Total in Cart:

 Sweet Annie

-Artemisia annua, also known as Sweet Annie, is a famous anti-malarial herb that contains an alkaloid, artemisinin, that has shown remarkable cytotoxic properties.
+Artemisia annua, also known as Sweet Annie, is a famous anti-malarial herb that contains an alkaloid, artemisinin, that has also shown remarkable cytotoxic properties.
+This herb is also available as an alcohol-free glycerite.

 Alcohol: 55%

-Contents: extract of Artemisia annua leaf in distilled water, organic alcohol, and pure vegetable glycerin.
+Contents: extract of fresh, organically grown Artemisia annua leaf in distilled water, organic alcohol, and pure vegetable glycerin.

 $